 This massage treatment has been used to alleviate pain and prevent long-term consequences of injuries for thousands of years.
 Massage therapy can even help with a whiplash injury, migraines, and sprains and improve your range of motion.

 For the most part, massage therapy involves simply manipulating soft tissue through pressure.
 A massage therapist will apply pressure with their hands to the affected soft tissue to relieve tension.

 In more severe cases, massage therapy might be performed alongside alternative modes of treatment such as electrodes or acupuncture.
 However, the most common massage therapy available to treat chronic pain is a pressure point massage.

 More specifically, a massage therapy that is becoming more popular in the west to treat pain and promote wellness is ayurvedic massage.
 Ayurvedic massages are renowned for their use in pain management, making them a tool of choice for massage therapists treating victims of car accidents.

-Massage therapy is standard in personal injury cases.
-Although, it can quickly generate a high cost, so there is some confusion about whether or not your PIP coverage will pay for the expense.
+Massage therapy is standard in personal injury cases, which can quickly generate a high cost, so there is some confusion about whether or not your PIP insurance will pay for the massage therapy after your car accident.
 Fortunately, given the right factors, it does not seem like all hope is lost.

 Does PIP Insurance Cover Massage Therapy?